 - Reset password email has been sent

-The log is stored in the database in the oro_logger_log_entry table.
+The log is stored in the security log channel.

 In addition to the type of the security event, the following details are recorded in the table: